 (e) To maintain confidentiality of prescription records, the electronic system shall have adequate security and systems safeguards designed to prevent and detect unauthorized access, modification, or manipulation of these records.
 The pharmacist in charge shall establish or verify the existence of policies and procedures which ensure the integrity and confidentiality of prescription information transmitted to the pharmacy by electronic means.
 All managers, employees, and agents of the pharmacy are required to read, sign, and comply with the established policies and procedures; and

-(2) The board may adopt rules implementing this section.
+(3) The commission may adopt rules implementing this section.